Elder Abuse: Warning Signs

 There are many reasons why an older adult might be unwilling or hesitant to report abuse.
 Cultural beliefs can lead elders to believe abuse is a family issue that can’t be solved by outsiders, or that the objectionable behavior isn’t really abusive.
 Often they are ashamed of what is happening to them and embarrassed because they can’t control it.
 Many times they love the abuser and don’t want them to get into trouble.
 They may also fear that reporting will make their situation worse (e.g., being placed in a nursing home).
 Finally, isolation may limit or eliminate any opportunity to disclose abuse.

-Examples of Elder Abuse Screening Tools
+|Examples of Elder Abuse Screening Tools|

 Approximately 34 million people provide unpaid care to older adults each year in the United States.
-Four out of ten caregivers rate their care giving situation to be highly stressful.
+Four out of ten caregivers rate their caregiving situation to be highly stressful.
 Caregivers are often overwhelmed, unable to physically provide necessary care or lack the knowledge or skills, or struggle with their own medical or cognitive issues.
-If healthcare providers notice interactions between the older adult and caregiver as tense or leading to frequent arguments, they should be concerned about the caregiver’s risk to abuse.
+If healthcare providers notice interactions between the older adult and caregiver as tense or leading to frequent arguments, they should be concerned about the caregiver’s risk of abuse.
 Community resources can be provided to help with respite, caregiver skill training, anger and stress management techniques, and caregiver support connections.

 To find Adult Protective Services reporting numbers in your state, go to Eldercare Locator – www.eldercare.gov or call 1-800-677-1116